-- Cardiology percutaneous coronary intervention ("PCI") Program CRMC was able to recruit a full-time Interventional Cardiologist in 2017 and start a PCI program in January of 2018.
-Glenn Evans, MD ("Dr. Evans") is the Medical Director over the program.
+- Cardiology percutaneous coronary intervention (PCI) Program CRMC was able to recruit a full-time Interventional Cardiologist in 2017 and start a PCI program in January of 2018.
+Glenn Evans, MD (Dr. Evans) is the Medical Director over the program.
 Until CRMC recruited Dr. Evans, the most advanced cardiac procedures performed at CRMC were cardiac cauterizations.
 Now, with Dr. Evan's training and leadership, CRMC is able to offer a cardiac stenting program that has drastically impacted the lives of Coffee and surrounding county residents.
 It has also grown Cardiac Rehabilitation numbers offered at the CRMC Wellness Center.
-Each patient is cared for by a licensed RN and monitored by Exercise Physiologists. - Orthopedics In 2017, CRMC recruited two additional orthopedic surgeons.
+Each patient is cared for by a licensed RN and monitored by Exercise Physiologists.
+CRMC opened a second state-of-the-art cardiac catheterization lab at its Heart and Vascular Center in Fall 2021 to support the demand of cardiac and vascular services.
+We have also recruited two additional part-time interventional cardiologists (combined a 1.0 FTE), ensuring CRMC has two total FTEs to provide coverage within the specialty. - Orthopedics In 2017, CRMC recruited two additional orthopedic surgeons.
 Josh Vickers, MD completed his fellowship from Emory University in Adult Reconstruction, allowing him to perform procedures at CRMC that were not able to previously be offered.
 Also, in 2017, CRMC recruited Stephen Augustine, MD who completed fellowships in Sports Medicine and Shoulder and Knee Arthroscopy.
 Because of the recruitment of these two surgeons, CRMC has been able to expand its market into three additional counties in South Georgia.
 CRMC has also partnered with the local state university to offer a certified athletic training program. - Women's Health CRMC recruited an additional physician to join the OB-GYN team at CRMC.
-The arrival of Justin Peterson, MD will ensure the sustainability to the Women's Health service line and assist in the succession planning for other providers in the group.
+The arrival of Justin Peterson, MD will ensure the sustainability to the Women's Health service line and assist in the succession planning for other providers in the group. - Bariatric surgery As mentioned above, in partnership with Emory Healthcare, CRMC has brought bariatric surgery to CRMC.
+CRMC continues to collaborate with Emory Healthcare offering a bariatric program at CRMC.
+CRMC's General Surgeon, Chet Royals,